GienVanDenEnden/dividenumber/README.md

 --------
 ```
 .\dividenumber 12312343
-  By the first dividers found, stop searching
+  By the first numbers found, stop searching.

-.\dividenumber --findall 12312343
+.\dividenumber --findall 12345678901234567893
-   Find all the dividers
+   Find all the numbers.
 ```

 License